 Running a business can significantly impact your life and the lives of those around you.
 But before you can run a business, you need to learn how to start a business.

-Deciding to start your own business can seem like a daunting prospect if you’ve never done it before.
-Luckily, plenty of other entrepreneurs have, and you can benefit through the wisdom they gleaned from their successes—and their mistakes.
+Deciding how to start a small business can seem like a daunting prospect if you’ve never done it before.
+Luckily, plenty of other entrepreneurs have, and you can benefit through the wisdom they gleaned from their successes—and their business mistakes.

 These 12 time-tested steps on how to start a business—whether it’s your first or your 10th—will help you with everything from finding and validating your money-making idea to figuring out your shipping strategy to finally launching your product or service.